 BT: Finally, many people are looking for ways to cut their costs when they travel.
 What tips can you give the readers for traveling on a tight budget?

-Rob: Here’s a few quick tips:
+Rob: Here are a few quick tips:

 Read my full guide here: RobGreenfield.tv/travelfree